 Alongside large-scale projects, distributed generation has played a significant role in Argentina’s solar energy expansion.
 The Distributed Renewable Energy Generation Law (Law 27,424), passed in 2017, allows individuals and businesses to generate their own renewable energy and sell the excess back to the grid.

 Large companies have also embraced distributed generation as part of their sustainability strategies.
-The technology company Globant, for example, has installed solar panels on the roofs of its buildings in Buenos Aires, Rosario, and Córdoba.
-These installations generate approximately 1.5 MW of energy, reducing the company’s carbon footprint and promoting renewable energy use.
+The technology company Globant, for example, has installed solar panels on the roofs of its buildings in Buenos Aires, Rosario, and CĂłrdoba.
+Generating approximately 1.5 MW of energy, these installations reduce the company’s carbon footprint and promote the use of renewable energy.

 Future outlook for Argentina solar capacity expansion

-Despite the progress made in recent years, Argentina still faces challenges in expanding its solar capacity.
-The country’s energy matrix remains heavily dependent on fossil fuels, which accounted for 64% of electricity generation in 2022.
-However, the government has set ambitious targets, aiming for renewables to supply 20% of the energy matrix by 2025.
+Despite recent progress, Argentina still faces challenges in expanding its solar capacity.
+The country’s energy matrix remains heavily dependent on fossil fuels, which accounted for 64% of its electricity generation in 2022.
+However, the government has set ambitious targets, aiming for renewables to supply 20% of the energy mix by 2025.

 To achieve this goal, the government has launched several initiatives, including the RenovAr program, which aims to attract $5 billion in investments and add 3,000 MW of renewable energy capacity by 2025.
 Other programs, such as the National Distributed Renewable Energy Generation Plan, seek to promote the installation of 1 million solar panels in homes and businesses by 2030.

 Solar power is also expected to play a key role in decarbonizing Argentina’s transport sector.
-The government has set a target for 30% of new vehicles sold in the country to be electric by 2030, and solar energy will be essential to power them.
+With the government targeting 30% of new vehicle sales to be electric by 2030, solar energy will be essential for powering this transition.
 For a deeper look at the challenges and opportunities in renewable energy, this report provides valuable information.

 Economic and environmental impact of Argentina solar capacity